TÜRKIYE

 Sacred Cappadocia

 Cappadocia, meaning “land of fine horses” in ancient Persian, is where nature and history blend harmoniously.
 Its rugged volcanic terrain features rock formations called fairy chimneys, in which Christians escaping from the dominance of the Roman Empire carved their houses and churches.
-Today begins with a visit to the Göreme Open Air Museum, showcasing rock-cut churches, cave refectories, and hillside dwellings that reflect a Byzantine golden age.
-We then visit Mustafa Pasa village, enjoy a group lunch, and explore the 17th-century Kara Mustafa Paşa Kervansarayı a historic Silk Road trade centre which once offered shelter, food, and rest for merchants and their animals.
-Before heading back to our hotel, we stop at Saruhan Kervansaray, where, in its peaceful 15th-century setting, we observe the sacred Whirling Dervishes’ ceremony, performed by members of the Sufi Islamic tradition.
-We will then return to our hotel for dinner.
-Overnight Cappadocia (B, L, D)
+Today begins with a visit to the Göreme Open Air Museum, which showcases rock-cut churches, cave refectories, and hillside dwellings that reflect the Byzantine golden age.
+We then visit an authentic tile factory in the nearby town of Avanos, famed for its distinctive pottery and beautifully painted ceramics made from the red clay taken from the local riverbank and produced in the area since the time of the Hittites, around 2000 BC.
+In the nearby historic village of Mustafa Pasa, we pause for a relaxed lunch, before returning to our cave hotel.
+The remainder of the afternoon and evening are at leisure.
+Overnight Cappadocia (B, L)

 • Day 7 | Thursday 24 September